Move Schedules: Fast persistence computations in coarse dynamic settings: Applications and Experiments

-Given a time-varying filtration $K(\tau)$, a crocker plot can be interpreted as a contour plot on the 1-parameter family of Betti curves $\beta_p^\bullet(\tau)$.
-A example of a crocker plot generated from the simulation described below is given in Figure~\ref{fig:crocker1}.
-Since only the Betti numbers at each simplex in the filtration are needed to generate these Betti curves, the persistence diagram is not directly needed to generate a crocker plot; it is sufficient to use e.g. any of the specialized methods discussed in~\ref{sec:related_work}.
-This dependence only on the Betti numbers makes crocker plots easier to compute than standard persistence, however what one gains in efficiency one loses in stability; it is known that Betti curves are inherently unstable with respect to small fluctuations about the diagonal of the persistence diagram.
+Given a time-varying filtration $K(\tau)$, a \emph{crocker} plot displays changes to $\beta_p^\bullet(\tau)$ as a function of $\tau$.
+An example of a \emph{crocker} plot generated from the simulation described below is given in Figure~\ref{fig:crocker1}.
+Since only the Betti numbers at each simplex in the filtration are needed to generate these Betti curves, the persistence diagram is not directly needed to generate a \emph{crocker} plot; it is sufficient to use e.g. any of the specialized methods discussed in~\ref{sec:related_work}.
+This dependence only on the Betti numbers makes \emph{crocker} plots easier to compute than standard persistence, however what one gains in efficiency one loses in stability; it is known that Betti curves are inherently unstable with respect to small fluctuations about the diagonal of the persistence diagram.

-Acknowledging this, Xian et al.~\cite{xian2020capturing} showed that crocker plots may be \emph{smoothed} to inherit the stability property of persistence diagrams and reduce noise in the visualization.
-That is, when applied to a time-varying persistence module $M = \{M_t\}_{t \in [0, T]}$ an $\alpha$-smoothed crocker plot for $\alpha \geq 0$ is the rank of the map $M_t(\epsilon - \alpha) \to M_t(\epsilon + \alpha)$ at time $t$ and scale $\epsilon$.
-For example, the standard crock plot is a $0$-smoothed crocker plot.
-Allowing all three parameters ($t, \epsilon, \alpha$) to vary continuously leads to 3D visualization called an $\alpha$\emph{-smoothed crocker stack}. \begin{definition}[crocker stack] A crocker stack is a family of $\alpha$-smoothed crock plots which summarizes the topological information of a time-varying persistence module $M$ via the function $f_M : [0, T] \times [0, \infty) \times [0, \infty) \to \mathbb{N}$, where:
+Xian et al.~\cite{xian2020capturing} showed that \emph{crocker} plots may be \emph{smoothed} to inherit the stability property of persistence diagrams and reduce noise in the visualization.
+That is, when applied to a time-varying persistence module $M = \{M_t\}_{t \in [0, T]}$, an $\alpha$-smoothed \emph{crocker} plot for $\alpha \geq 0$ is the rank of the map $M_t(\epsilon - \alpha) \to M_t(\epsilon + \alpha)$ at time $t$ and scale $\epsilon$.
+For example, the standard crock plot is a $0$-smoothed \emph{crocker} plot.
+Allowing all three parameters ($t, \epsilon, \alpha$) to vary continuously leads to 3D visualization called an $\alpha$\emph{-smoothed crocker stack}. \begin{definition}[crocker stack] A \emph{crocker stack} is a family of $\alpha$-smoothed crock plots which summarizes the topological information of a time-varying persistence module $M$ via the function $f_M : [0, T] \times [0, \infty) \times [0, \infty) \to \mathbb{N}$, where: